CDECatapult/adwisar-adapter/README.md

-# DFKI Adapter
+# Adwisar Adapter

-Receive the sensor data from Kerlink and convert them to match DFKI API
+Receive the sensor data from Kerlink and send them to Adwisar.

 ## Dependencies